rust-random/getrandom/README.md

 ### Unsupported backend

-In some rare scenarios you might be compiling this crate in a constrained environment (ex. `wasm32-unknown-unknown`), but this crate's functionality is not actually used by your code.
+In some rare scenarios you might be compiling this crate in a constrained environment (e.g. `wasm32-unknown-unknown`), but this crate's functionality is not actually used by your code.
 If you are confident that `getrandom` is not used in your project, but it gets pulled nevertheless by one of your dependencies, then you can enable the `unsupported` backend, which always